Nurses & Admin

 In 2014 I qualified as a Veterinary Technician Specialist in anaesthesia and analgesia.
 This is a specialist American qualification for which I had to complete a case book detailing the complicated cases I had managed alongside an anaesthetist.
 These cases had to demonstrate my competency in core and advanced anaesthesia techniques.
 I then had to travel to America to sit my exams.
 While studying for my VTS I developed a further interest in cardiorespiratory cases.
 In June 2016 I came to work for Sarah.
 I help to provide tailor made plans for our patients requiring anaesthesia and manage them throughout their procedure and recovery.
 I have also given lectures to other vets and nurses on anaesthesia and am always happy to talk to other practices should they require any advice.

 In my spare time I enjoy spending time with my husband and kids, I have two very energetic boys, one crazy pug and three lovely chickens.
 I also like running and obstacle racing – there is nothing more fun than running about in the mud on a Saturday afternoon!!

-Mel is a qualified veterinary physiotherapist.
-Mel has her own business providing a mobile small animal physio service and a specialist veterinary splint making service.
-Mel is passionate about providing a service where therapeutic handling is at the centre of therapy.
-She enjoys working holistically with owners to maximize the functional abilities and quality of life for her patients and their owners.
-At home Mel has a collection of elderly Basset hounds and a variety of other pets including two house rabbits who have recently joined the happy melee.
+I am a qualified veterinary physiotherapist with my own business providing a mobile small animal physiotherapy and a specialist veterinary splint making service.
+I enjoy working holistically with owners to maximise functional abilities and quality of life for patients and their owners.
+At home I have a collection of Basset hounds and a variety of other pets including two house rabbits who have recently joined the happy melee.

-Belongs to our neighbors but is frequently seen in our car park and also pops in for cuddles and to ensure that we have adequate supplies of cat treats.
+Belongs to our neighbours but is frequently seen in our car park and also pops in for cuddles and to ensure that we have adequate supplies of cat treats.